How to Travel With Just One Bag This Summer, According to Reddit

 Photo by everst/Shutterstock

-• Use packing and compression cubes: Easily keep your clothes separate from your power cords (or, more importantly, your dirty from your clean underwear) with these organizational bags.
-They’re particularly handy because they make it easier to pull out just what you need (as opposed to emptying your bag in search of your tweezers).
+• Use packing and compression cubes: Easily keep your clothes separate from your power cords (or, more important, your dirty from your clean underwear) with these organizational bags.
+They’re particularly handy because they make it easier to pull out exactly what you need (as opposed to emptying your bag in search of your tweezers).
 The compression bags also help squish items into more manageable packages—it won’t save you any weight, but it’ll give you more space.

-Mae Hamilton is an assistant editor at AFAR.
-She covers all things related to arts, culture, and the beautiful things that make travel so special.
+Mae Hamilton covers all things related to arts, culture, and the beautiful things that make travel so special.

 More from AFAR